Link Roundups: Learn How to Get Quality Links Using Them

 At the same time, to get links from a link roundup, you need to have a process in place.

-In this guide, I’m going to explain what link and expert roundups are, what the differences are, if they still work, and how you can use them as part of your link building strategy to grow your search traffic and connect with thought leaders in your space.
+In this ultimate guide, I’m going to explain what link and expert roundups are, what the differences are, if they still work, and how you can use them as part of your link building strategy to grow your search traffic and connect with thought leaders in your space.

 Let’s get into it.